ExpediaGroup/dr-shadow/README.md

 * The header *is-shadow-traffic*: *true* is added for all shadow traffic to prevent infinite looping.
 * All custom headers are pre-pended with *shadow-traffic-* to prevent any collisions with existing headers.

+## Building

+To build Dr Shadow you need to have Java 8 installed.
+Maven is optional as you can use the Maven Wrapper provided.

+To compile and run unit tests (Linux or Mac):

+    ./mvnw clean verify

+or (Windows):

+    ./mvnw.cmd clean verify

+Alternatively we also provide a makefile

+    make test

 ## Release
 * Update all modules pom.xml to have new versions
 * Once PR approved and merged to master, tag the release.